 On November 1, 2016, we completed a public offering and sale of our Convertible Senior Notes due 2022 (the "2022 Notes") in the aggregate principal amount of \$125 million.
 The net proceeds from the issuance of the 2022 Notes were \$121.7 million, after deducting the underwriter's discounts and commissions and offering expenses.
-We used net proceeds from the issuance of the 2022 Notes, as well as cash on hand, to repurchase and retire \$125 million of aggregate principal amount of the 2032 Notes (see "Convertible Senior Notes Due 2032" below), in separate, privately negotiated transactions.
+We used net proceeds from the issuance of the 2022 Notes as well as cash on hand to repurchase and retire \$125 million in principal of the 2032 Notes (see "Convertible Senior Notes Due 2032" below) in separate, privately negotiated transactions.

 The 2022 Notes bear interest at a rate of 4.25% per annum, and are payable semi-annually in arrears on November 1 and May 1 of each year, beginning on May 1, 2017.
-The 2022 Notes mature on May 1, 2022, unless earlier converted, redeemed or repurchased.
-During certain periods and subject to certain conditions (as described in the Indenture governing the 2022 Notes) the 2022 Notes are convertible by the holders into shares of our common stock at an initial conversion rate of 71.9748 shares of common stock per \$1,000 principal amount (which represents an initial conversion price of approximately \$13.89 per share of common stock), subject to adjustment in certain circumstances as set forth in the Indenture governing the 2022 Notes.
+The 2022 Notes mature on May 1, 2022 unless earlier converted, redeemed or repurchased.
+During certain periods and subject to certain conditions (as described in the Indenture governing the 2022 Notes) the 2022 Notes are convertible by the holders into shares of our common stock at an initial conversion rate of 71.9748 shares of our common stock per \$1,000 principal amount (which represents an initial conversion price of approximately \$13.89 per share of common stock), subject to adjustment in certain circumstances as set forth in the Indenture governing the 2022 Notes.
 We have the right and the intention to settle any such future conversions in cash.

 Prior to November 1, 2019, the 2022 Notes are not redeemable.
-On or after November 1, 2019, holders of the 2022 Notes may require us to repurchase the notes following a "fundamental change," as defined in the 2022 Notes documentation.
 On or after November 1, 2019, we may redeem all or any portion of the 2022 Notes, at our option, subject to certain conditions, at a redemption price payable in cash equal to 100% of the principal amount to be redeemed, plus accrued and unpaid interest, and a "make-whole premium" with a value equal to the present value of the remaining scheduled interest payments of the 2022 Notes to be redeemed through May 1, 2022.
+Holders of the 2022 Notes may require us to repurchase the notes following a "fundamental change," as defined in the indenture governing the 2022 Notes.

-The Indenture contains customary terms and covenants, including that upon certain events of default occurring and continuing, either the trustee under the Indenture or the holders of not less than 25% in aggregate principal amount of the 2022 Notes then outstanding may declare the entire principal amount of all the notes, and the interest accrued on such notes, if any, to be immediately due and payable.
+The Indenture governing the 2022 Notes contains customary terms and covenants, including that upon certain events of default occurring and continuing, either the trustee under the Indenture or the holders of not less than 25% in aggregate principal amount then outstanding under the 2022 Notes may declare the entire principal amount of all the notes, and the interest accrued on such notes, if any, to be immediately due and payable.
 In the case of certain events of bankruptcy, insolvency or reorganization relating to us or a principal subsidiary, the principal amount of the 2022 Notes together with any accrued and unpaid interest thereon will automatically be and become immediately due and payable.